Charles-Squeri-Circle/w3s-test-server/README.md

 ```

 ## Why a Test Server?
-The test server was created to get developers up and running with Circle's W3S Programmable Wallets and Smart Contract Platform products as quick as possible.
-It accomplishes this by reducing the time spent on setting up a server app allowing you to focuse on learning our products provide and what you can build with them.
+Our objective in creating the test server is to provide developers with a seamless onboarding experience onto Circle's W3S Programmable Wallets and Smart Contract Platform.
+By minimizing the setup time required for a server app, our aim is to enable you to focus on exploring the potential of our products and discovering the innovative solutions you can build with them.

-The test server acts like a proxy, serving as an intermediary between the client application and our APIs.
-By using the test server, developers can ensure the necessary security measures are in place, including attaching the API key and signing API requests where required.
+The test server functions as a proxy, bridging the gap between the client application and our APIs.
+By leveraging the test server, developers can rest assured that essential security measures for testing are implemented seamlessly.
+This includes the attachment of the API key and the proper signing of API requests, ensuring the requested actions are authorized.

 The benefits of utilizing the test server are: